jana410/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach mutates the current array and .map returns a new array.

 2. What is the difference between a function and a method?

+a funciton can execute other codes and can return one or more, and a method is used inside an object, that is almost like a function.

 3. What is closure?

+closure allows functions to be nested inside a funciton, kind of like nesting in advance css, where theres a parent and children, nested inside the parent.

 4. Describe the four rules of the 'this' keyword.

+1- Default Binding
+2- Implicit Binding
+3- Explicit Binding
+4- New Binding

 5. Why do we need super() in an extended class?

+The super() keyword in javascript is used in order to call the methods of the parent class.
+This is often used within a constructor function to call the parent constructor function.

 ## Project Set up